Liedzeit/returnofliedzeit/src/philosophy/Virginia2013.md

 <br/>
 Again and again Wittgenstein struggles with the claim that there must be inner processes.
 <div style="padding-left: 30px;">
-„But you surely cannot deny that, for example, in remembering, an inner process takes place.“— What we deny is that the picture of the inner process gives us the correct idea of the use of the word „to remember“.
+„But you surely cannot deny that, for example, in remembering, an inner process takes place.“ — What we deny is that the picture of the inner process gives us the correct idea of the use of the word „to remember“.
 (PI 305)
 </div>
 If I only pretend to be weak, for example, in order to rob the man helping me.
 That must be more than just behaviour.
 There must be an internal difference.
 And the proof is that I can admit my crime.
 This is true, says Wittgenstein, but he calls the „inner process“ a dangerous metaphor.
 Does it
 „follow“ that the intention was some kind of internal process?
 (Remarks on the Philosophy of Psychology I 824)